apr3vau/for-loop/README.md

 | iterate | 0.421 | 0.622                | 14.912           |
 | loop    | 0.165 | 0.175                | 12.521           |

-Although the result is highly implementation-dependent, and the compilation can make differences, we still not very satisfy with it.
+Although the result may depends on use-case and implementation, we still not very satisfy with it.

 So, yeah, `LOOP` is fairly powerful enough, many of those syntax suger can be implemented just using `LOOP`, and it has the foremost support